mozilla/fxa/features/FxA-89-devices-view/README.md

 Acceptance criteria:

-* [ ] When I am connected to Sync on Desktop Firefox, my device list shows that device with a desktop icon, a plausible last-active timestamp, and a "Disconnect..." button.
+* [x] When I am connected to Sync on Desktop Firefox, my device list shows that device with a desktop icon, and a "Disconnect..." button.
+* [ ] - Moved to Phase 3: All devices should have a plausible last-active timestamp in the view
-* [ ] When I am connected to Sync from Fennec or iOS on a phone, my device list shows that device with a phone icon, a plausible last-active timestamp, and a "Disconnect..." button.
+* [x] When I am connected to Sync from Fennec or iOS on a phone, my device list shows that device with a phone icon, and a "Disconnect..." button.
-* [ ] When I am connected to Sync from Fennec or iOS on a tablet, my device list shows that device with a tablet icon, a plausible last-active timestamp, and a "Disconnect..." button.
+* [x] When I am connected to Sync from Fennec or iOS on a tablet, my device list shows that device with a tablet icon, and a "Disconnect..." button.
-* [ ] When I sign in to Firefox Accounts on the web without connecting to sync, this does not appear as an item in the device list.
+* [x] When I sign in to Firefox Accounts on the web without connecting to sync, this does not appear as an item in the device list.
-* [ ] The devices view does not show
-      any messaging about connecting new devices.
+* [x] The devices view does not show any messaging about connecting new devices.
-* [ ] Clicking the "Disconnect..." button for a device causes a modal confirmation dialog to be displayed with the specified messaging.
+* [x] Clicking the "Disconnect..." button for a device causes a modal confirmation dialog to be displayed with the specified messaging.
-* [ ] Successfully submitting the dialog
-      destroys the device record and session
-      token for that device.
+* [x] Successfully submitting the dialog destroys the device record and session token for that device.
-* [ ] When I disconnect my current Desktop device through the devices view, and then go to about:preferences#sync,
+* [x] When I disconnect my current Desktop device through the devices view, and then go to about:preferences#sync,
       I immediately see that the device is disconnected.
-* [ ] When I disconnect a different Desktop device through the devices view, and then go to about:preferences#sync on that device, I immediately see that the device is disconnected.
+* [x] When I disconnect a different Desktop device through the devices view, and then go to about:preferences#sync on that device, I immediately see that the device is disconnected.
-* [ ] Front-end metrics events are emitted
-      when users view the devices list,
-      click the "Disconnect..." button,
-      submit or cancel the disconnect dialog,
-      click the "refresh" button,
-      and click the "missing or duplicate devices" link.
+* [x] Front-end metrics events are emitted when users view the devices list, click the "Disconnect..." button, submit or cancel the disconnect dialog, click the "refresh" button, and click the "missing or duplicate devices" link.
-* [ ] Metrics events are emitted
-      when a device is disconnected,
-      and include the reason for its disconnection.
+* [x] Metrics events are emitted when a device is disconnected, and include the reason for its disconnection.
-* [ ] Graphs are available to view
-      the number of views of this screen, the number of device disconnections
-      broken down by reason,
+* [x] Graphs are available to view the number of views of this screen, the number of device disconnections broken down by reason,